hassan5542/royal/README.md

 # royal
-Hye all.This is my new command use and enjoy
+💙Hye all.This is my new command use and enjoy

 💙termux-setup-storage